Korean, Edit

 ○ Edema

-○ Common in infants during weaning and early childhood
+○ Common in infants and young children during the weaning period

-○ Skin and hair appear fine, liver functions relatively normal, but excessive wrinkling
+○ Skin, hair, and liver function are relatively normal, but with excessive wrinkling

 Inflammatory Bowel Disease (IBD)

-Crohn’s Disease: Chronic inflammatory bowel disease affecting the entire digestive tract from mouth to anus
+○ A chronic inflammatory bowel disease that can occur anywhere in the digestive tract, from the mouth to the anus

 ② Colitis